 - i.
 Complain directly to Panchayat's Village Health and Sanitation committee; then - ii.
-Using the Ministry of Drinking Water and Sanitation on-line grievance redressal mechanism here - iii.
-Using the Central Government' on-line grievance redressal mechanism here http://pgportal.gov.in/ - iv.
-RTI to Ministry of Drinking Water and Sanitation here
+RTI to Maharashtra Water Supply and Sanitation Dept (contacts here); then - iii.
+Using the Ministry of Drinking Water and Sanitation on-line grievance redressal mechanism here - iv.
+RTI to Ministry of Drinking Water and Sanitation here - v.
+Using the Central Government' on-line grievance redressal mechanism here here